Great Comet of 1882

 The comet was bright enough to be visible next to the Sun in the daytime sky at its perihelion.
+The comet made its closest approach to Earth on 16 September 1882 at 0.99 AU and then came to perihelion (closest approach to the Sun) the next day on 17 September.
+Reaching a peak magnitude of –17, some sources claim that C/1882 R1 is the brightest comet ever recorded in history.

 Discovery

 The comet appeared in the morning skies of September 1882.
-Reports suggest that it was first seen as early as 1 September 1882, from the Cape of Good Hope as well as the Gulf of Guinea, and over the next few days many observers in the southern hemisphere reported the new comet.
+Reports suggest that it was first seen as early as 1 September 1882, from the Cape of Good Hope as well as the Gulf of Guinea, and over the next few days many observers in the Southern Hemisphere reported the new comet.

 The first astronomer to record observations of the comet was W. H. Finlay, the Chief Assistant at the Royal Observatory in Cape Town, South Africa.
-Finlay's observation on 7 September at 16h GMT was also an independent discovery, and he reported that the comet had an apparent magnitude of about 3, and a tail about a degree in length.
+Finlay's observation on 7 September 1882, 16:00 GMT was also an independent discovery, and he reported that the comet had an apparent magnitude of about 3, and a tail about a degree in length.

 The comet brightened rapidly, and within days had become an exceptionally bright object.
 Her Majesty's Astronomer at the Cape, David Gill, reported watching the comet rise a few minutes before the Sun on 18 September, and described it as "The nucleus was then undoubtedly single, and certainly rather under than over 4″ in diameter; in fact, as I have described it, it resembled very much a star of the 1st magnitude seen by daylight."
 4″ is 4/60 of a minute of arc, and a minute is 1/60 of a degree.

 Perihelion

 The comet was rapidly approaching perihelion when it was first seen.
 At perihelion, the comet is estimated to have been only 300,000 miles or 480000 km from the Sun's surface.

-Subsequent orbital studies have determined that it was a Sungrazing comet, one which passes extremely close to the surface of the Sun.
+Subsequent orbital studies have determined that it was a sungrazing comet, one which passes extremely close to the surface of the Sun.
 For many hours on either side of its perihelion passage, the comet was easily visible in the daytime sky next to the Sun.
 It reached an estimated magnitude of −17.

 Shortly after perihelion was reached on 17 September, the comet transited the Sun.
 At the Cape, Finlay observed the comet with the aid of a neutral density filter right up until the moment of transit, when the Sun's limb was "boiling all about it".
 Finlay noted that the comet disappeared from view very suddenly, and no trace of it could be seen against the Sun's surface.